Supplier Management

 Supplier management is integral to the success of medical device development for several reasons:

-• Risk Mitigation: Poor supplier performance can lead to delays, defects, and compliance issues, posing significant risks to product development timelines, costs, and patient safety.
+• Risk mitigation: Poor supplier performance can lead to delays, defects, and compliance issues, posing significant risks to product development timelines, costs, and patient safety.
 Effective supplier management helps mitigate these risks by proactively identifying and addressing supplier-related issues.

-• Cost Efficiency: Efficient supplier management practices, such as strategic sourcing, negotiation, and supplier consolidation, can help reduce procurement costs, improve supply chain efficiency, and enhance overall profitability.
+• Cost efficiency: Efficient supplier management practices, such as strategic sourcing, negotiation, and supplier consolidation, can help reduce procurement costs, improve supply chain efficiency, and enhance overall profitability.

 Challenges in supplier management